natashacmyers/travel-blog/readme.md

 - When the user edits a blog, the text area inserts data from the database using jinja templating - this adds in quotation marks to the text.
 - The edit page does not show the originally uploaded image.
 This was not as simple as a value attribute for the textarea/input.
 With more time the name of the image would show, the user would be able to delete the image and also upload a new one, or keep the original instead.
+- Due to lack of time, only half of the countries in the world have been added to the drop-down list for the 'new/edit blog' page, and also to the map.
+You can see which sections have been activated as these are green instead of greyed out.
+- View on a 'Galaxy Fold' is not great UX when viewing blogs.
+After several attempts to change the layout, there has been little to no improvement without affecting other devices.
+  This would need more time to resolve.

 ## Deployment